Fictioknox/Coffee_sales_-analysis/README.md

 **4.📊 Store-wise Revenue & Footfall** <br>
 Insight: The Lower Manhattan location consistently outperforms others in terms of footfall and revenue, likely due to its high-traffic location.<br>
 Recommendation: Invest in advertising or loyalty programs specific to this store to capitalize on its high performance.
 Alternatively, investigate underperforming locations and consider changes in marketing strategy or product offerings.<br>

+#### And that’s the scoop!
+I might expand this into the future and include more insights as I expand my skillset.